-Visayas, Inc. Therma developing a 300 MW coal-fired power plant in Toledo City, Cebu, and is intended to supply additional power to the load centers in Metro Cebu.
-However, the existing transmission system between the area of Toledo and the major drawdown substations in Cebu limited Metro has capacity to effectively accommodate the entire generation capacity of the new power plant.
+Therma Visayas, Inc. developing a 300 MW coal-fired power plant in Toledo City, Cebu, and is intended to supply additional power to the load centers in Metro Cebu.
+However. the existing transmission system between the area of Toledo and the major drawdown substations in Metro Cebu has limited capacity to effectively accommodate the entire generation capacity of the new power plant.
 Hence, there will be power curtailment.